1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

 “With the aid of this doctrine, attempts are made to justify the exploitation of workers, colonialism, and racial discrimination”  (Medvedev and Lerner, p.
 148)

-“We were shown how well the organic-mineral mixtures work.
-Very well, but it would be good to see a neighboring plot where
-other methods of fertilizing were used for comparison”
-(Medvedev and Lerner, p.
-174)

 (Medvedev and Lerner, p.
 174) They do science with fertilization very poorly here